Data-Driven Grasp Synthesis - A Survey: Grasping Familiar Objects

 In case of failure, the object part is added as a negative example to the old template.
 In this way, the similarity metric can weight in similarity to positive examples as well as dissimilarity to negative examples.
 The proposed approach is evaluated on a large set of different objects and with different robots.

 \citet{Kroemer2012} use a pouring task to demonstrate the generalization capabilities of the proposed approach to similar objects.
 An object part is represented as a set of points weighted according to an isotropic 3D Gaussian with a given standard deviation.
 Its mean is manually set to define a part that is relevant to the specific action.
 When shown a new object, the goal of the approach is to find the sub-part that is most likely to afford the demonstrated action.
 This probability is computed by kernel logistic regression whose result depends on the weighted similarity between the considered sub-part and the example sub-parts in the database.
 The weight vector is learned given the current set of examples.
-This set can be extended with new parts after each time an action has been executed and either succeeded or not.
-In this way, the weight vector can be updated to take the new experience into account. \citet{Herzog2012} and \citet{Kroemer2012} both do not adapt the similarity metric itself under which a new object part is compared to previously encountered examples.
+This set can be extended with new parts after action execution. \citet{Herzog2012} and \citet{Kroemer2012} both do not adapt the similarity metric itself under which a new object part is compared to previously encountered examples.
 Instead the probability of success is estimated taken all the examples from the continuously growing knowledge base into account.